jgoerzen/vintage-computing/README.md

 full.
 In fact, many of the other machines listed here are emulated using SIMH.
 It can emulate dozens of types of old big iron machines.

+## 8086 with DOS

+The operating system that took over the world (for a time): DOS on the IBM PC.
+This is the 8086tiny emulator running FreeDOS.
+Check out its documentation, because it can run everything from FreeDOS to even Windows.
+This version is compiled without graphics support, but it can do graphics also.

+`vint dos-8086tiny` to start.

 # Defining Additional `vint` Subcommands

 You can extend the `vint` command on your own, either on a standalone